XueMingXiao/Highaltitude-HD/README.md

 <1> Download the all the documents from: https://github.com/XueMingXiao/Highaltitude-HD

-<2> Unzip the 'ori.zip' to get test images.Put these images under the foler 'Data'.
+<2> Unzip the 'ori.zip' to get test data(DEM data).Put these data under the foler 'Data'.

 <3> Put the folder 'Data' and 'Code' under the same folder.
 Run Highaltitude-HD.exe